-Read more below to learn about some examples of public corruption charges, and contact our team as soon as possible to request a free initial consultation with the Law Office of Vikas Bajaj, APC.
+Read more below to learn about some examples of public corruption charges, and contact our team as soon as possible to request an initial consultation with the Law Office of Vikas Bajaj, APC.
 During your initial consultation, you will be able to speak with our team about the charges that you are facing, and get a better understanding of how we can give you the legal support that you need through this process.
 Our history of success with a variety of federal criminal charges will be an enormous asset to your case, and we will be happy to discuss how we can work together during your case.

 What Is Public Corruption?

 When a public official is given a position, they are granted a degree of trust that they will use their official powers for the good of the community that they are appointed to represent.
 When a public official is alleged to use these powers in order to benefit themselves or others in ways that do not align with their public role and responsibility, they can be charged with public corruption along with a variety of additional allegations and charges depending on the specifics of their actions.

 Some common examples of public corruption are as follows: